 If no one has been laid off yet but the atmosphere is getting tense, read the Signs of a Pending Layoff article for tips on how to predict that layoffs may begin where you work.

-Layoff Preparations Where You Work and Layoff Preparations at Home articles plus Job-Hunt's free Layoff Self-Defense ebook so that you know some steps you can take to prepare for your next job search.
+Set up your LinkedIn profile (unless your employer doesn't allow that).
+Also, read Layoff Preparations at Work and Layoff Preparations at Home articles plus Job-Hunt's free Layoff Self-Defense ebook so that you know some self-preservation steps you can take.

-Resist the feeling that you should just quit your existing job so you can focus on finding a new job, because being unemployed can put you at a disadvantage in the job market.
+Until you find a new job (and have a formal job offer in your hand!), resist the feeling that you should just quit your existing job so you can focus on finding a new job.

 Being unemployed can put you at a disadvantage in the job market – employers wonder why you are unemployed (something may be wrong with you).